patrickdeanbrown/wikibee/docs/reference/configuration.md

 - `default_voice`: Voice identifier passed to the TTS service.
 - `format`: Audio format for synthesized files (for example `mp3` or `wav`).
 - `normalize`: Toggle the extra text normalization step used for TTS output.
+- `file`: Enable creation of the TTS-friendly `.txt` companion file.
+- `audio`: Enable audio synthesis using the configured TTS server.
 - `heading_prefix`: Optional prefix prepended to headings in TTS text files.

 ### `[search]`